Laconia incident: First American attack

-Ignoring "Commander" Hartenstein's request that they stay in the area to be rescued by the Vichy French, two lifeboats decided to head for Africa.
+Ignoring Hartenstein's request that they stay in the area to be rescued by the Vichy French, two lifeboats decided to head for Africa.
 One, which began the journey with 68 people on board, reached the African coast 27 days later with only 16 survivors.
 The other was rescued by a British trawler after 40 days at sea.
 Only four of its 52 occupants were still alive.

 Unaware of the attack, U-507, U-506, and Cappellini continued to pick up survivors.
 The following morning Commander Revedin of Cappellini found that he was rescuing survivors who had been set adrift by U-156.
 At 11:30 a.m.
 Revedin received the following message: "Bordeaux to Cappellini: Reporting attack already undergone by other submarines.
 Be ready to submerge for action against the enemy.
 Put shipwrecked on rafts except women, children, and Italians, and make for minor grid-square 56 of grid-square 0971 where you will land remainder shipwrecked on to French ships.
 Keep British prisoners.
 Keep strictest watch enemy planes and submarines.
-End of message."

-U-507 and U-506 received confirmation from headquarters of the attack on U-156 and were asked for the number of survivors rescued.
+End of message."U-507 and U-506 received confirmation from headquarters of the attack on U-156 and were asked for the number of survivors rescued.
 Commander Schacht of U-507 replied that he had 491, of whom 15 were women and 16 were children.
 Commander Wurdemann of U-506 confirmed 151, including nine women and children.
 The next message from headquarters ordered them to cast adrift all the British and Polish survivors, mark their positions and instruct them to remain exactly where they were, then proceed with all haste to the rescue rendezvous.
 The respective commanders chose not to cast any survivors adrift.

 The order given by Richardson and the resulting attack by Harden have been called prima facie Allied war crimes.
 Under the conventions of war at sea, ships—including submarines—engaged in rescue operations are held to be immune from attack.